 Antihistamines like Benadryl can affect histamine receptor sites and control wakefulness.
 Have been linked to dementia and Alzheimer’s risk with long term use,

 Withdrawl and insomnia are prevalent with the discontinuation of Antihistamines.
 Dependency on these can occur after 2 weeks of use.
-Involving withdrawal symptoms including insomnia, anxiety, panic attacks, irritability, excessive sweating, depression, muscle tension, nausea, vomiting, and sometimes seizures.
+Involving withdrawal symptoms include insomnia, anxiety, panic attacks, irritability, excessive sweating, depression, muscle tension, nausea, vomiting, and sometimes seizures.

 Just like prescription sleep aids, sleep issues shouldn’t be something you deal with long-term.
 Prescription sleep aids are often masking lifestyle issues that might be interfering with your quality of sleep.
 Three of the most common lifestyle culprits for bad sleep habits are eating unhealthy foods right before bed, having caffeine too late in the day, and a lack of exercise.